bioidiap/bob.db.maskattack/README.rst

 =========

 This package is part of the signal-processing and machine learning toolbox Bob_.
-It contains an interface for the evaluation protocols of the FARGO Database.
+It contains an interface for the evaluation protocols of the 3DMAD Database.
 Notice this package does not contain the raw data files from this dataset.